-The Middle Lake Property ("Middle Lake") is owned 80% by the Company and 20% by Acme Resources Inc. It is adjacent to the former Cluff Lake uranium mine area in the western part of the Athabasca Basin in northern Saskatchewan.
-Middle Lake is located approximately 75 km north of the Triple R uranium deposit in the Patterson Lake South area and about 250 km north along Highway 955 from the town of La Loche.
+The Middle Lake Property ("Middle Lake") is owned 80% by the Company and 20% by Acme Resources Inc. The property is part of the Cluff Lake properties in the western part of the Athabasca Basin in northern Saskatchewan which adjoin the former Cluff Lake Mine site, where over 62 million pounds of U_3O_8 were extracted during a 22-year operating life through a combination of three open pit mines and four underground mines by predecessors of AREVA Resources Canada Inc. .
+Middle Lake is located approximately 75 km north of the Triple R deposit in the Patterson Lake South area and about 250 km north along Highway 955 from the town of La Loche.
 The property comprises one mineral disposition totalling 2,416 hectares (5,970 acres).

 On September 17, 2014, the Company filed a technical report on SEDAR entitled "Technical Report on the Middle Lake Property, Carswell Structure, Northwest Saskatchewan, Canada" prepared by Dr. Charlie T. Harper, PhD, P.Eng, P.Geo., of Harper Geological Consulting & Exploration.
-The report summarized drilling carried out in February and

-March of 2014.
+The report summarized drilling carried out in February and March of 2014.
 Dr. Harper is an active field geologist with an extensive work history in the Athabasca Basin, and his recommendations included:

-- Expansion of existing radon and gravity surveys during 2015 winter season; - Follow-up diamond drilling in early 2015 based on integration of the radon and gravity work, targeting the p otential up-ice source of high-grade boulder fans on and southwest of Middle Lake and west of Skull Lake.
+- Expansion of existing radon and gravity surveys during 2015 winter season; and - Follow-up diamond drilling in early 2015 based on integration of the radon and gravity work, targeting the p otential up-ice source of high-grade boulder fans on and southwest of Middle Lake and west of Skull Lake.